CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Lab-Scenario-Preview/module1.md

 After completing this lab, you will be able to:

 - Manage and Syncronize Identities.
-- Configure and manage Azure AD Join/Register.
+- Configure and manage Entra Join/Register.
 - Enroll devices and manage through Intune.
 - Monitor device and User activity in Intune.
 - Configure MFA and self service password reset.